thinkany/thinkany-wp-ai-search/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Added Token Info Logging option to separately track API usage
+* Added a Token Info Logging option to separately track API usage
 * Improved admin interface with toggle switches for settings
 * Added safeguard to prevent the plugin from affecting admin searches